gaojiahang0413-dot/final/README.md

 # focusfinder
-problems with everyday life is the lack of connectivity between tasks
+The problem with everyday life is the lack of connectivity between tasks focusfinder provides a solution to that.